iamjohnnym/ansible-apache2/README.md

 ## 2. Overview

 An Ansible playbook to automate the installation of Apache2.
+It can generate self-signed SSL certificates, along with including support for Passenger.

 ## 3. Requirements